 While Facebook is an engineering focused company too, the core mission of Facebook is to connect people and allow them to share their lives while giving full control over what each of the users of the network share.
-Facebook currently has more than 2 billion monthly active users and more than 1.3 billion daily active users as of Q2 2017 reports and that is surely the testimonial of what Sheryl Sandberg – overseeing sales, marketing, business development, human resources and communications – and Facebook, valued over $500 billion – had achieved together.
+Facebook currently has 2.9 billion monthly active users and 1.91 billion daily active users and that is surely the testimonial of what Sheryl Sandberg – overseeing sales, marketing, business development, human resources and communications – and Facebook, valued over $1 trillion – had achieved together.

 Name: Sheryl Kara Sandberg

 Net Worth: $1.9 billion (As of August 2021)

 Of the really rewarding and extraordinary achievements of Sheryl Sandberg, some interestingly less known facts about Sheryl are worth noticing.
 Here they are: